Mainstream Employment Programme

 - It's a four-way partnership among Work and Income, supported employment or other agencies, employers, and people with disabilities.

-- The specially-created positions are tailored to the skills and aptitude of the participants, and the needs of the employers.
+- The specially created or adapted positions are tailored to the skills and aptitude of the participants, and the needs of the employers.

 - Participants are not expected to be 'job-ready' when they start.
 They are trained on the job and have access to extra training funding from Mainstream.